kylegessel/sprintfinity3902/README.md

 each floor.
 New floors with new color schemes and difficulties were added.

 A new enemy (Ropesnake) and many new bosses have been added.
-The game now extends past beating the aquamentus and has 4 new bosses to beat.
+The game now extends past beating the Aquamentus and has 4 new bosses to beat.
 One lives at the end of each floor.

 Shops have been added.
 After beating each boss, you'll have a chance to buy